neuroo/equip/README.md

 When it is reliable, it will be bumped to version 1.0.

 ## Current Capabilities of Equip
-The API of equip is fairly high level and it's possible not to use the simple ``Instrument`` interface in order to manually retrieve ``Declaration`` found in the bytecode.
+The API of equip is fairly high level and it's possible not to use the simple `Instrument` interface in order to manually retrieve `Declaration` found in the bytecode.
 Then rewrite them manually.
+A `BytecodeVisitor` is also provided to iterate over all the bytecode (however, no rewriter is currently available to easily append one instruction at a time).

+### Bytecode Injection
+The current way to inject custom code in the original bytecode is handled by the [`SimpleRewriter`](http://equip.readthedocs.org/en/latest/equip.rewriter.html#equip.rewriter.simple.SimpleRewriter).
+It allows for injections in multiple parts:
+ * BEFORE: before any other bytecode
+ * AFTER: just before each `RETURN_VALUE`
+ * LINENO: when a given line number is encountered
+ * MODULE_ENTER: at the very beginning of a module (wrapped in a `if __name__ == '__main__'`)
+ * MODULE_EXIT: at the very end of a module (wrapped in a `if __name__ == '__main__'`)

+Specific methods are available to handle these injection, for which the first step is to process the code to be injected to replace the templated values (e.g., `{return_value}`, `{arguments}`, etc.) and then compile the code.

+The compiled code is what will be injected in the original bytecode.

+Since the code might have external dependencies, it is possible to add new import statements (which are written in the module), using [`SimpleRewriter.insert_import`](http://equip.readthedocs.org/en/latest/equip.rewriter.html#equip.rewriter.simple.SimpleRewriter.insert_import)